 The answer depends on whether the family court transfers (waives) to adult criminal court.
 If the child is waived to adult criminal court, then the child is entitled to a jury trial just like an adult who is charged with a crime.
 If the child isn’t transferred to criminal court, then the child doesn’t have a right to a jury trial.
 Instead, the child and the child’s parents or guardian are then notified of the charges in the petition, and the family court sets an “adjudicatory hearing” to decide whether the child is innocent or whether there is sufficient proof beyond a reasonable doubt that the child committed a crime or a status offense.

-When can a child be tried as an adult for a crime in South Carolina?
+Can a Juvenile be Tried as an Adult for a Crime in South Carolina?

 - The child (any age) is charged with murder;

 - The child 16 or older and is charged with any criminal offense (not a status offense);

 - The child is between the ages of 14 and 15 and is charged with an offense which carries a maximum prison term of 15 years or more; or

 - The child is 14 or older and is charged with (a) carrying a weapon on school property, (b) unlawful carrying of a handgun, (c) assault and battery of a high and aggravated nature, or (d) distribution of drugs within a half-mile of a school.